 A self-described Certified Hideologist™, from as far back as I can remember, I’ve been hiding.
 As a young child in an alcoholic home, I began my life as a rescuer, a fixer, and a people pleaser.
 I eventually became so disillusioned with life that I flipped sides, becoming a misfit, a rebel, a liar, and eventually an alcoholic myself.
-Every one of these methods was a way I slipped deeper into hiding.
+Every one of these methods was how I slipped deeper into hiding.

 When I retired, I thought I would be free.
 Out.
 Living my life.
 But I quickly discovered that, after years of hiding and looking over my shoulder, my identity was tied to my uniform and I didn’t know who I was anymore.
 I was lost.
 I had been conditioned to expect retribution for being myself and, although my family and close friends loved me and embraced my sexual orientation, I felt that danger was around every corner.
 I was habitually in conditioned fight or flight.